tarwn/lessthandot-hugo/blogs/content/posts/2011-11-03-ssis-interview-questions-answers.md

   </div>

   <p>
-    This post will contain the way I would answer the questions that were posted in, “<a href="/index.php/DataMgmt/ssis/ssis-interview-questions">SSIS Test yourself with these interview questions</a>“.
+    This post will contain the way I would answer the questions that were posted in, "<a href="/index.php/DataMgmt/ssis/ssis-interview-questions">SSIS Test yourself with these interview questions</a>".
 I will post a few answers a day.
 Hope they help someone out there have a good understanding of the questions and why they may be a great thing to ask in an interview or testing situation. </div>
   </p>

   <p>